New Jack: Stabbing of William Jason

 In October 2004, New Jack, wrestling for Thunder Wrestling Federation, was scheduled to fight fellow wrestler William Jason Lane at an event near Jacksonville, Florida.
 During the match, Lane, to New Jack's surprise began punching him in the face legitimately and landed a few blows.
 New Jack then pulled out a metal blade from his camouflage wrestling attire, and stabbed Lane multiple times in the head.
 New Jack stated in the Vice documentary series Dark Side of the Ring that the news stated he stabbed Lane 16 times, but New Jack stated it was 9, because he counted.
-This action caused New Jack to receive various felony charges, including for aggravated assault with a deadly weapon, and aggravated assault to commit murder.
+This action caused New Jack to receive a felony charge for aggravated battery.
 New Jack claimed that the two met prior to the match and agreed to use a "piece of metal" to inflict injury.
 Despite this, a police officer who was recording the incident stated that it looked like it went "past a routine wrestling match."
 The promoter of the event, Mr. Maurice Williams, claims the event was never intended to be hardcore.
+New Jack claims Lane declined to press charges after a jail house conversation.
+Lane asked New Jack to go on the road doing a series of shows with the stabbing as a gimmicked feud between them.
+New Jack agreed on the condition Lane refused to press charges or cooperate with the police.
+After Lane dropped the charges against New Jack, New Jack was released and left Florida without following through on his promise to Lane.

 New Jack announced his retirement on XPW's A Cold Day to Hell in 2008 though he continued working independent shows.
 In 2012, New Jack competed for Extreme Rising and CZW.